sidkiamri/SearchAndRecycle-Android/README.md

 License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.

-Acknowledgements
-We would like to thank the following resources for their valuable contributions to the development of SearchAndRecycle:

-Resource 1
-Resource 2
-Resource 3
-Special thanks to our beta testers for their valuable feedback and suggestions.

 Contact
 For any inquiries or further information, please contact us: